 How does your 401k grow?

 A 401k is a retirement savings plan sponsored by an employer.
 It allows employees to save and invest for their retirement tax-deferred.
-Investment earnings in the account grow tax-deferred, meaning you will not pay taxes on the money until you withdraw it from the account at retirement.
+Investment earnings in the account grow tax-deferred, meaning you will not pay income taxes on the money until you withdraw it from the account at retirement.

 How much does a 401(k) grow?

 Employees have a wide variety of investment choices within their 401k plans.
 These investment choices will affect how fast the account balance grows and how much risk is involved.
 Many choose to invest in different investments to balance risk and potential earnings.
+Contact an advisor for investment advice within your plan.

 Can I lose money in 401(k)?